 Shea Marriott MSW graduated from Widener University with a Master’s Degree in Clinical Social Work.
 She has been working with children and their families for over ten years.
 She received her Bachelors in Psychology from Wilmington University in 2007.
 After graduation, she worked at the Diakon Lutheran Ministries/The Brandywine Program Intensive Outpatient Services as a Community Interventionist.
 Shea conducted community-based services, including individual, family, and group counseling.
 She also develops and initiates support group for John Hopkins Tova program that supports individuals with sickle cell.
 Shea approaches psychotherapy from a tradition of healing and utilizes a variety of orientations.
 These include Cognitive Behavior Therapy, Client Centered, Functional Family Therapy, Emotional Focused Therapy, Solution Focused and EMDR.
 She challenges clients to accept and GROW through psychological and emotional challenges and become the best versions of themselves.
-Ms. Marriott is a Licensed Master Social Worker and serves as the Director of Marketing and Promotions for CCD.
+Ms. Marriott is a Licensed Master Social Worker and serves as the Director of Marketing and Business Relations for CCD.

 Director of Marketing and Business Relations